Qafoo/QualityAnalyzer/README.rst

 visualization might behave strangely if some reports are generated in the wrong formats or some options are missing.
 We do not verify this (yet) properly.

+To view the report in HTML format, run `composer bundle /path/for/generated/html` and then open `/path/for/generated/html/index.html` with your browser.

 Ignore Sub-Directories
 ----------------------